Top 7 Unique Things To Do In Sarajevo

 Whenever you travel, especially to some new country, you always want to experience something new, something unique.
 But finding hidden gems in every city isn’t very easy.
-Some gems are hidden in the plain sight, but you never know.
-So, I gathered some interesting and cool things you can do in Sarajevo.
-Besides taking some of the best Sarajevo tours here are 7 unique things you can do!
+Some gems are hidden in plain sight, but you never know.
+So, I gathered some interesting and cool things to do in Sarajevo.
+Besides taking some of the best Sarajevo tours here are 7 unique things to do in Sarajevo!

-The main square in the city of Sarajevo, often called The Pigeon Square (only by tourists, real name of the square is Baščaršija), is a home of hundreds of pigeons.
+The main square in the city of Sarajevo often called The Pigeon Square (only by tourists, the real name of the square is Baščaršija), is a home of hundreds of pigeons.
 It’s a huge attraction to see so many pigeons at the heart of the city.
-The mesmerizing sight of hundreds of them flying in the sky in a split second is absolutely worth.
-If you are a good photographer you can definitely catch them and make that moment eternal.
+The mesmerizing sight of hundreds of them flying in the sky in a split second is worth it.
+If you are a good photographer you can catch them and make that moment eternal.
 But even after that, your adventure doesn’t have to end.
-For a small price you can buy food for them from the locals that sell it there, so you can personally feed them.
+For a small price, you can buy food for them from the locals that sell it there, so you can personally feed them.
 Don’t be scared.
 They don’t bite!

-Sarajevo Meeting of Cultures is very peculiar and amusing thing to see.
-It’s a must stop on all Sarajevo Walking tours, but in care you are wandering around the city by yourself, you might miss this spot.
-Meeting of Cultures is a special message you can find in Ferhadija st. This spot is very thought-provoking and compelling, place where two dominant cultures meet and clash.
-From one side you can find yourself in Istanbul, the heart of Ottoman Empire.
+Sarajevo Meeting of Cultures is a very peculiar and amusing thing to see.
+It’s a must-stop on all Sarajevo Walking tours, but in the care, you are wandering around the city by yourself, you might miss this spot.
+Meeting of Cultures is a special message you can find in Ferhadija st. This spot is a very thought-provoking and compelling, a place where two dominant cultures meet and clash.
+From one side you can find yourself in Istanbul, the heart of the Ottoman Empire.

 Everything around you breaths and reminds you of Islam and Ottoman Empire.
-But…Only one step ahead and you will be captivated by utterly other look.
-This isn’t Istanbul anymore, but rather you are in the Vienna, in Austria.
-Buildings are different, architecture, and some people say even mentality of people is entirely different.
+But…Only one step ahead and you will be captivated by utterly another look.
+This isn’t Istanbul anymore, but rather you are in Vienna, in Austria.
+Buildings are different, architecture, and some people say even the mentality of people is entirely different.

 Only one step!
-From Ottoman Empire to Austro-Hungarian Empire.
-These two empires shaped this city and it’s looks.
+From the Ottoman Empire to the Austro-Hungarian Empire.
+These two empires shaped this city and its looks.
 In case you are passing through this area (and you certainly will) make sure you stop here.
-Another interesting and amusing fact about this spot is, from the centre of the line, in a square of 100m you can find 4 different religious monuments: Old Orthodox Church, Mosque, Jewish Temple and Catholic Cathedral.No where else in the world you can possibly find that many religious objects in such a small place.
+Another interesting and amusing fact about this spot is, from the center of the line, in a square of 100m you can find 4 different religious monuments: Old Orthodox Church, Mosque, Jewish Temple and Catholic Cathedral.No where else in the world you can find that many religious objects in such a small place.
 This is one of the reasons why Sarajevo is nicknamed “European Jerusalem”.

 Entrance fee: Students-3KM; Adults: 6KM, Tour with a guide 30 KM

-Ahh, one of the best vintage points in the beautiful city of Sarajevo, this fortress will take your breath away.
-It was build in mid-18th century and it was part of the defensive walls of old town Vratnik.
-This fortress held very important function, but it lost it’s purpose when Austro-Hungarians took over the city.
-Since it’s on a high ground, when you climb on top of it, you have Sarajevo city on palm of your hand.
+Ahh, one of the best vantage points in the beautiful city of Sarajevo, this fortress will take your breath away.
+It was built in the mid-18th century and it was part of the defensive walls of old town Vratnik.
+This fortress held a very important function, but it lost it’s the purpose when Austro-Hungarians took over the city.
+Since it’s on high ground, when you climb on top of it, you have Sarajevo city in the palm of your hand.

-You can also sit in a wonderful cafe and take your time enjoying the vintage point.
-Another specific thing you can find on that fortress is medieval cannon.
+You can also sit in a wonderful cafe and take your time enjoying the vantage point.
+Another specific thing you can find in that fortress is medieval cannon.
 You read it right.
 A cannon.
 And it’s still in use.
-Cannon is used 30 times per year, during the holy month of Ramadan, when muslims are fasting, shooting from that cannon is a sign that they can break their fast.
+Cannon is used 30 times per year, during the holy month of Ramadan, when Muslims are fasting, shooting from that cannon is a sign that they can break their fast.
 It’s shot at the sunset.
 Important note: Don’t touch the cannon!
 Besides that don’t lean over the edges there’s no fence.

 Entrance fee: FREE

-Sincerely, I hope my blog was useful to you and I hope you will visit Sarajevo, and enjoy many of Sarajevo sightseens, cool places, a lot of Sarajevo tours etc. Let this blog be your guide to Sarajevo and it’s unique places.
+Sincerely, I hope my blog was useful to you and I hope you will visit Sarajevo, and enjoy many Sarajevo sightseers, cool places, a lot of Sarajevo tours, etc. Let this blog be your guide to Sarajevo, its unique places, and things to do in Sarajevo.

 Author: Zehra Bučo